 Very alkaline-forming foods include coconut water, dates, raisins, spinach.

 DOING A pH SELF-TEST

 It’s easy to test your pH balance on your own.
 I suggest that people test their first morning urine for seven days to determine their average pH.
 Even better: Test before dinner as well.

 You can get pH test strips at health-food stores or pharmacies.
-They are inexpensive, around $10 for a roll.
+They are inexpensive, around $15 for 100 strips.
 When exposed to urine, the strip will turn a color, which you then compare to the chart accompanying the strips on which colors are assigned a number.